aws-samples/amazon-lookout-for-vision-serverless-app/README.md

 **Image Ingestion**
 The solution flow starts from a camera or compute resource uploading an image by invoking the API to get a signed URL form Amazon S3.
-Additional metadata isassociated with the request e.g. Assembly Line ID, Camera ID.
+Additional metadata is associated with the request e.g. Assembly Line ID, Camera ID.
 The call to the API is authorized using an authorization token via a custom lambda authorizer function.
 The signed URL received as part of the response is used to upload the image to a S3 bucket.

 **Anomaly Detection Workflow**
 As an image lands in the S3 bucket, an event is triggered which invokes a Lambda function to start a Step Functions workflow.
 The workflow carries out 3 steps: